rubyanderson/configs/README.md

-# configs
+# config

-Here I keep all of my config files so I can be up and running with Debian in no time.
+This is where I keep all of my config files so I can be up and running with Debian in no time.

 ### Requirements and additions